 Fact: the sun is still out in the winter.
 Earth is actually closer to the sun in January and farther away in July!
 So yes, you still NEED sunscreen to prevent further damage.

 Though I don’t experience breakouts often, I have noticed that my oily skin has switched to normal/dry in the past few weeks.
+There is a difference between skin type and skin condition.
+You are born with a certain skin type but environmental factors such as the weather can affect it — meaning the condition of your skin is subject to change BUT this does not change your overall skin type.
+The condition of your skin can change numerous times so don’t feel bad if you’re switching out some of your staple products.
 With that being said, I’m actually switching out my oily skincare products for some more moisturizing winter-proof items.

 Let’s talk about it, babes!

 Tips to keep your skin moisturized during the winter:

 As you all know, I am in love with my daily scrub.
 It makes my skin look and feel so good.
 My skin looks so CLEAR.
 No dirt.
 No ash.
 It was like my skin was “alive.”
 It gave me that nice squeaky-clean feeling but in the wintertime, I noticed my skin felt a little dry — it was so “tight” after I rinsed off.
 Last year, I refused to give it up because I was so happy with my results.
 I did NOT want to go back to looking like one of the actors from the Walking Dead :/ Instead of suffering with dry skin, I made sure to include a toner to help restore my natural pH balance.

 I recently discovered another facial cleanser that has similar properties and promises.
 It was a cream that promised to cleanse the skin of dirt, oil and impurities, help reinforce skin’s protective moisture barrier to keep skin feeling resilient and prep skin for moisturizer.
 It said it would improve skin tone and texture and it was suited for normal/dry skin which is perfect for me!